top of page

 • Writer's pictureRick

-Why is it necessary to plan for a trip?
+Travel Tips: Why is it Necessary to Plan for Trips?

-November 2011, Hoi An Ancient Town, Vietnam.
-It was supposed to be a free & easy trip for 4 days.
-But it rained heavily on my first day in Hoi An Town and continues through the night.
-Next day, half the town was submerged in muddy water as high as 2 metres.
-The water took 3 days to subside completely but I was already on the way to the airport.
+In November 2011, I was in Hoi An Ancient Town, in central part of Vietnam, for a 4-day free and easy trip.
+It rained heavily on my first day in Hoi An and continued through the night.
+In the next few days, half the town was submerged in muddy water as high as 2 metres — the locals used row boats to get around.
+It took 3 days for the water to subside completely but I was already on the way to the airport.

-Before embarking on any journeys, most travellers will usually do some planning or at least read up materials about the destinations.
-The only exception — to skip planning prior to trip commencement — is when they do not have a travel timeline, no reservations, no return flight and expecting to spend more money when needed.
-And most possibly, they are not in paid employments.
+Before embarking on any journeys, most travellers will do some planning or at least read up some materials on the destinations.
+The only reason not to plan prior to a trip is when there is no travel timeline, no reservations, no return flight and expecting to spend more money when needed.
+In most cases, they are not in paid employments.

-While on the road, unplanned travellers will need good interpersonal skills (especially when there are language barriers), great patience, adaptability to different living environment, and flexibility in handling situations that may crop up, to ensure a smooth and adventurous journey.
+When on a journey, travellers without travel plans will need good interpersonal skills (especially when there are language barriers), great patience, adaptability to different living environment, and flexibility in handling situations that may crop up, to ensure smooth and adventurous journeys.

 Pre-Planning Checks